-Resident licensed drivers or non-drivers with identification card applying for hunting and fishing license must:
+Resident licensed drivers or non-drivers with an identification card applying for hunting and fishing license must:

 - Present a valid Alabama driver’s license or non-driver's identification card (with the exception of qualified active duty military, spouse and dependents stationed in Alabama or college students)

 - Reside continuously in Alabama for 90 days

 Resident non-drivers without a valid identification card (Bona fide residents, not holding a valid driver's license from Alabama or any other state) applying for hunting and fishing license must go to the Probate or License Commissioner and present at least two of the following documents:

 - School registration (required for 5-16 years old)